alexwlchan/alexwlchan.net/src/_drafts/reversing-a-tco-url-to-the-original-tweet.md

 %}

 Sometimes you might find multiple tweets that include the same URL.
-I've seen this happen when somebody posts the same link several times, usually in (fairly) quick succession:
+I've seen this happen when somebody posts the same link several times:

 {%
   image